dominicporter/weatherApiDjango/README.md

 - [X] GET endpoint which takes lat/long query params and returns weather JSON on that location To start with just getting current weather and dumping out the JSON.

-- [ ] Countries: query param with country name using a few hardcoded city names/latlong lookups
+- [X] Cities: query param with City name using a few hardcoded city names/latlong lookups

 - [ ] Country lookup - on receiving an unknown country name try to get its latlong from another API
 - [ ] Lazy loading / caching countries - store country locations in a DB table